 Our customers use EMS providers for new product introductions and expect rapid response times to meet changes in volume requirements.
 Although we generally enter into master supply agreements with our customers, the level of business to be transacted under those agreements is not guaranteed.
 Instead, we bid on a program-by-program basis and typically receive customer purchase orders for specific quantities and timing of products.
 Most of our customers typically do not commit to production schedules for more than 30 days to 90 days in advance and we often experience volatility in customer orders.
+There can be no assurance that present or future customers will not terminate their manufacturing or service arrangements with us, or that they will not significantly change, reduce or delay the volume of manufacturing or other services they order from us, any of which would adversely affect our operating results.
+Customers may also shift business to our competitors, in-source programs, or adjust the concentration of their supplier base.
 Additionally, a significant portion of our revenue can occur in the last month of the quarter, and purchase orders may be subject to change or cancellation, all of which affect our operating results when they occur.
 Accordingly, our forecasts of customer orders may be inaccurate, and may make it difficult to order appropriate levels of materials, schedule production, and maximize utilization of our manufacturing capacity and resources.